marianysilva/hands-on-airbyte/README.md

 # The Complete Hands-on Introduction to Airbyte
-Get started with Airbyte and learn how to use it with Apache Airflow, Snowflake, dbt and more

 [Airbyte](https://airbyte.com/) is an *open-source* data integration engine designed to consolidate data in warehouses, data lakes, and databases.
 It serves as an alternative to Stitch and Fivetran and includes a wide range of community-built connectors.
 Over 300 connectors are supported, and new connectors can be created if needed.

-This course covers the following topics:
+[This course](https://www.udemy.com/course/the-complete-hands-on-introduction-to-airbyte/) covers the following topics:

 - Understand what Airbyte is, its architecture, and its role in the MDS
 - Essential concepts such as source, destination, connections, normalization, etc.